end2endzone/end2endzone-hugo/jekyll-export/_posts/blog/2016-03-30-how-to-multiplex-rc-transmitter-switches-into-a-single-channel.md

 ## Design

 Including an analog value (usually a rotating knob) into the multiplexed signal is also possible.
 However, only a single analog value can be multiplexed.

+{{< pleasenote >}}
   Please note that including an analog value reduces the number of switches that can be multiplexed into the signal.
+{{< /pleasenote >}}

 ## Define resolution